hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

     }
   ],
   "timestamp": "12345.10001",
-  "to": "0.0.1002",
+  "to": "0.0.1002"
-  "links": {
-    "hedera_child_transactions": [
-      "api/v1/transactions/0.0.11943-1637100159-861284000",
-      "api/v1/transactions/0.0.10459-1637099842-891982153"
-    ]
 }
-}
 ```

 - `access_list` should be retrieved by a join between the `contract_result` and `contract_access_list` tables.
+- `hedera_child_transactions` (when added) will be retrieved by a join between the `contract_result` and transfer tables
+  (`assessed_custom_fee`, `crypto_transfer`, `token_transfer`, `nft_transfer`) tables based on child timestamps.
 - `logs` should be retrieved by a join between the `contract_result` and `contract_log` tables.
-- `hedera_child_transactions` should be retrieved by a join between the `contract_result` and transfer tables
-  (`assessed_custom_fee`, `crypto_transfer`, `token_transfer`, `nft_transfer`) tables based on child timestamps.
 - `state-changes` should be retrieved by a join between the `contract_result` and `contract-state-change` tables.

 > _Note:_ `/api/v1/contracts/results/{transactionId}` will have to extract the correlating contractId and timestamp to
 > retrieve the correct contract_result row

-> _Note 2:_ Child transactions issued by HTS precompiled transactions will produce regular HTS transactions.
+> _Note 2:_ Child Hedera transactions issued by HTS precompiled transactions will produce regular HTS transactions.
 > These differ from EVM internal transactions between contracts.
 > The HTS transactions will contain the transferList that describes the internal transfers to be extracted.
 The parent
 > transactions `transaction.child_transactions` will denote the range of consensusTimestamps for child transactions
 > i.e. `[parent_timestamp, parent_timestamp + transaction.child_transactions)`

-> _Note 3:_ `internal_transactions` will be retrieved from `ContractAction` related information

 ### Get Contract Logs